Tech-at-DU/React-Redux-Timers-Tutorial/P07-Create-New-Timers/content.md

 # Create new Timers

-So far you have been working on getting Redux and React up and running and now work has gone into the app.
-Now it's time to get the app working.
+So far you have been working on getting Redux and React up and running and no work has gone into components.
+Now it's time to get the components working.

 With actions and reducers in place you can now create containers/components that display state from the store and send actions to update the store.

-Create a component that displays a list of Timers.
-At this stage it won't display anything, you will have to make a component that creates new timers before there is anything to display.
+## Show a list of timers

+You need to create two components.

 **Displaying Components**